stigcq/node-type-chat/readme.md

 name IamSecondPeer
 connect 127.0.0.1 1200
 ```
-5. For third or more peer(s) choose any port of an existing peer.
+5. For third or more peer(s) choose any ip and port of an existing peer.

 ## How it works